|

 - Lady Dacre by Hans Eworth, 1540

-- An unknown woman, formerly known as Catherine Howard, c.
-1541
+- An unknown woman, formerly known as Catherine Howard, a late 17th century copy of a c.
+1541 portrait

 - An unknown lady by Hans Holbein the Younger, c.
 1541